The Bottle Conjuror: Aftermath

 Suspicion immediately fell upon the theatre's manager, Samuel Foote, for having originated the hoax.
 Foote claimed he knew nothing about the performance, but that he had warned the theatre's owner, John Potter, that he suspected something was not quite correct.
 Potter himself fell under suspicion, but was apparently innocent, "a strange man" having dealt with all the arrangements that night.

 The "Man in the Bottle" instantly became the target of the newspapers and pamphlets, who published cutting satires about the conjurer's non-appearance, and its consequences.
 Many satirical prints were produced, among them two caricatures published within the month: The Bottle-Conjuror from Head to Foot, without equivocation, and English Credulity; or ye're all bottled.
 One newspaper explained the non-appearance of the conjurer by claiming that he had been ready to perform on the night, but was asked for a private audience beforehand; whereupon receiving a demonstration of the trick, the viewer had "corked up the bottle, whipped it in his pocket and made off."

+The story soon spread throughout Europe and became a constant joke about the gullibility of the English nation.
+This was a particular affront in the Age of Enlightenment.
+The Great Bottle Conjuror Hoax of 1749 has gone down in history as one of the great pranks.